anabaei/javalearn/JavaSpring.md

  <details>
 	<summary> POST LTI </summary>

+* First of all, define a model object as `CanvasLTI` to cover all results.
+Then create getter and setter for all
-*  At first landing page LTI, we can not use
+*  At first landing page LTI, we can not use.
 ```java
   @PostMapping("/")
    public String Canvas(@Valid @RequestBody CanvasLTI json) {